By: Mary Pellegrini

 We’ve always maintained health and sanitation standards provided by our county health department.
 We’ve implemented extra sanitation protocol in all our guest rooms and common spaces as advised by many health departments.
 We’re back in business and taking reservations with our promise of a safe and great escape.
 Thank you for trusting us to be your home away from home.
 We’ve posted our Hospitality and Health Update on our website.
 Purchase a gift certificate for yourself or loved one.

-Let us be home base for exploring, enjoying and Geocaching the Hood River Valley and Mt Hood National Forest.
+Let us be home base for exploring and enjoying the Hood River Valley and Mt Hood National Forest.
 After a full day, you’ll love the peace and tranquility of the Old Parkdale Inn.
 Relax in the gardens, perhaps with a glass of wine from a bottle you picked up at a local winery or our wine cabinet.
-We can even have a bonfire, roast some s’mores, if you’d like.
-We now have EV and Tesla Chargers for guest use.
+We can even have a bonfire, roast some s’mores, weather permitting of course.